MilaNLProc/contextualized-topic-models/README.rst

 Overview
 --------

-First, install PyTorch.
-Refer to th PyTorch installation pytorch_ to install a specific pytorch version that is supported by your platform and CUDA version.
+**Important**: If you want to use CUDA you need to install the correct version of the CUDA systems that matches your distribution, see pytorch_.

 Install the package using pip